 Extra Pump Info about pump "On/Off" switches

 The pumps do not have an on/off switch on them, and the plug is basically the on/off switch.
-There are few brands that do have it and my preferred brand doesn't, but I hope these ideas help to resolve it for you if it is a preference, and I have a few mentioned consideration to choose what is best for you:
+There are few brands that do have it and my preferred brand Fountain Mountain, recently added a model of the 70 gph with a cord switch, but in general for most water fountain pumps, switches are not available on them, but I hope these ideas help to resolve it for you if it is a preference.
+I have a few ideas mentioned for your consideration to choose what may be best for you:

 The brand shown here